 At one point in time, Chateau Lafite Rothschild produced a dry white, Bordeaux wine that was sold as Vin de Chateau Lafite.
-The was produced from a large percentage of Semillon, blended with a small amount of Sauvignon Blanc.
+The wine was produced from a large percentage of Semillon, blended with a small amount of Sauvignon Blanc.
 The last vintage of their white wine was in 1960.
-The was sold as a generic Bordeaux, with a simple, scripted label.
+The wine was sold as a generic AOC Bordeaux blanc with a simple, scripted label, black and white label.

 Chateau Lafite Rothschild Winemaking